 One of the unique factors about TCM is it’s view of the menstrual cycle.
-It is by far one of the most important diagnostic indicators that TCM can use to assess the quality of a woman’s health.
+It is by far one of the most important diagnostic indicators that TCM can use to assess the a woman’s health.
 The reason this is so important to TCM practitioners is the understanding it gives to the metabolic functions taking place in the body.
 In TCM, the movement of qi and blood are reflective of metabolic function.
 The characteristics of qi and blood movement help us to understand the quality of the menstrual cycle.

-The details that we look for to assess the menstrual cycle are the regularity, the flow, any pain in the cycle, premenstrual symptoms and all other associated symptoms.
+The details that we look for to assess the menstrual cycle are the regularity, the flow, any pain in the cycle, premenstrual symptoms and other associated symptoms.
 Knowing that the menstrual cycle indicates the overall health of the body, we can say that your best choice for current and future health concerns is to attempt to regulate your menstrual cycle.